 - red, white and blue sprinkles (I used blue nonpareils, red sanding sugar, and a red/white/blue/star sprinkle mix)

 - In a large mixing bowl add the cake flour, all-purpose flour, baking powder, and cream of tartar.
 Whisk together then set aside.

 - In a large mixing bowl add the sugar, butter, and shortening.
 Use a hand mixer to beat together until light and fluffy.
-Add vanilla extract, almond extract, and the whole egg.
+Add vanilla extract and the whole egg.
 Beat together until combined.
 Add egg white and continue beating until well combined.
 Turn off the mixer and use a rubber spatula to scrape the sides of the mixing bowl.

 - Turn the hand mixer on low and and gradually add dry ingredients to wet ingredients.
 Mix until no flour pockets remain.
 Cover the mixing bowl with saran wrap and place in the refrigerator overnight.

 - Preheat the oven to 375 degrees and line 2 baking sheets with parchment paper.
 Set aside.